danielinho23/Apalabrados/README.md

 # Apalabrados

 ## Introduction

+This training project consists in analyzing the input written by the user and store it in on of the three tables (Characters, numbers and text).

+## General Info

 The code and the flow chart shows the logic procedure to create a database with three tables: